olsson-group/ito/README.md

 Replace {arch} with your target architecture:

-cpu for CPU-only installations. cu118 for systems with CUDA 11.8. cu121 for systems with CUDA 12.1.
+cpu for CPU-only installations.\\
+cu118 for systems with CUDA 11.8\\
+cu121 for systems with CUDA 12.1.\\

 This command will install all package dependencies and the appropriate wheels for pytorch-scatter, pytorch-sparse, pytorch, and pytorch-cluster, which are necessary for pytorch-geometric.